daamiian/Budget-Portfolio-Tracker/README.md

 ## 3 Setup Instructions

 The sheet is shared with a link (see below).
 Open it then just make a copy to your google drive.
-The scripts can be added by selecting Extensions>AppScript from the Google Sheets sheet, then you can just copy and paste them, using the same names I set.
-After that, you're set and ready to plan your first month.
+The scripts will automatically be there because I use them for the development sheet, but you may need to grant permission to the scripts to access the spreadsheet.
+If you want to add the scripts manually, you can just copy and paste them using the code I provided, using the same names I set.
+After that, you need to run the update script or some functions in cells won't calculate properly.
+Then, you're set and ready to plan your first month.
 No email, no money.
 Make a burner Google account if you don't want the sheet linked to you.

 ## 4 Adding Transactions